markveillette/weews_ws2000/README.md

 sudo systemctl start ws2000.service
 ```

 This will update the files in `/home/pi/ws2000data` constantly so they can be read by the weewx `FileParse` driver.
-You should also

 * Update the weewx.conf file `/etc/weewx/weewx.conf` using the contents in this repo.